Skip to content

 Terminal window

-gbrain links people/alice --db ~/brain.db # outbound
+quaid links people/alice --db ~/memory.db # outbound

-gbrain backlinks companies/river-ai --db ~/brain.db # inbound
+quaid backlinks companies/river-ai --db ~/memory.db # inbound

 Terminal window

-gbrain graph people/alice --depth 2 --db ~/brain.db
+quaid graph people/alice --depth 2 --db ~/memory.db

 Returns a JSON object with nodes and edges for an N-hop BFS from the seed slug. --temporal current (default) honors valid_from/valid_until; --temporal all traverses everything.